striblab/generator-striblab/app/templates/README.md

           import awesome from 'awesome-lib';
           awesome.radical();
           ```
     * For dependencies that are very common and are available through a trusted CDN, you can include it in `config.json`.
+Consider using the [StribLab static libs CDN](https://github.com/striblab/static-libs).
         * For instance:
           ```js
           "js": {